Júlia Láng: 2020–2021 season

 With the COVID-19 pandemic affecting international competition, Láng nevertheless competed at several European international competitions.
 She was chosen as Hungary's entry for the 2021 World Championships in Stockholm, where she finished in thirtieth place.

 2021–2022 season

 Láng began the season competing at the 2021 CS Nebelhorn Trophy to attempt again to qualify a berth for Hungary at the 2022 Winter Olympics.
 She placed sixteenth at the event, outside of the range of qualification.
 She was thirteenth at the Budapest Trophy, before medaling at several minor international events, including a gold at the Jégvirág Cup.
-Láng won her second senior Hungarian national title, then took the bronze medal at the International Challenge Cup.
+Competing at the 2023 Four National Championships, she finished third overall in the standings and first among Hungarians, winning her second senior national title.
+She took the bronze medal at the International Challenge Cup.
 She was thirty-first at the 2022 World Championships.